treyjeyoghera/GLOBE-GO/README.md

 ## Project Overview
 GlobeGo is a comprehensive travel planning web application designed to streamline the process of organizing and enjoying trips.
 Users can browse destinations, view detailed information, and create personalized travel itineraries.
 Registered users can create accounts, plan trips, and share their experiences through travel journals and reviews.

+This project uses a Flask API backend with SQLAlchemy for ORM and a React frontend.

 # Features
 - Destination Browsing: Explore various travel destinations with detailed information.
 - User Reviews: Write, update, and delete reviews for different locations.